Use Framer X overrides to quickly prototype a dropdown menu animation.

 }

-to communicate between overridesimport { Data } from "framer"
+import { Data } from 'framer'

 const appState = Data({

-menuMode: "closed",
+menuMode: 'closed',

 })